njaard/sonnerie/README.md

 well for huge databases.
 Due to the compact disk format, sparse data such as keys with only a few timestamps can be very efficiently stored.

+Sonnerie is mostly intended for on-disk archival, realtime updates, and realtime accesses of individual series.
+For analytical purposes, one would load the necessary data into memory and process it through other means.

 # Features
 * A straight-forward protocol for reading and writing
 * Easy setup: insert data on the command line.